E.T. the Extra-Terrestrial: Plot

-Inspired by a Buck Rogers comic strip, depicting the character calling for help with a communication device, E.T. builds a makeshift device to "phone home", using various parts around the Taylor home.
-E.T. also learns to speak English, and requests the children's help to build the device.
-They agree to help find the missing components, unaware that agents are covertly searching for the alien.
-On Halloween, the children disguise E.T. as a ghost and Elliott sneaks E.T. into the forest, where they set up the device to call E.T.'s people.
-Elliott begs E.T. to stay on Earth with him, before falling asleep and waking alone in the forest the next day.
-Elliott returns home to his worried family, while Michael searches for E.T., finding him pale and weakened in a culvert.
-He takes him home, where Elliott is also growing weaker, and reveals the creature to Mary just before government agents invade and quarantine the house.
+Inspired by a Buck Rogers comic strip depicting the character calling for help with a communication device, E.T. builds a makeshift device to "phone home", using parts around the Taylor home.
+He also learns to speak English and requests the children's help to build the device.
+On Halloween, Elliott sneaks E.T. into the forest, where they set up the device to call E.T.'s people.
+Elliott begs E.T. to stay on Earth with him before falling asleep and waking alone in the forest the next day.
+Elliott returns home to his worried family while Michael searches for E.T., finding him pale and weakened in a culvert.
+Michael takes E.T. home, where Elliott is also growing weaker, and reveals the creature to their mother just before government agents invade and quarantine the house.

-The lead agent, Keys, asks for Elliott's help to save E.T., stating that meeting aliens was his childhood dream and he considers E.T's arrival a genuine miracle.
+The lead agent, Keys, asks for Elliott's help to save E.T.
 However, E.T. dies while Elliott rapidly recovers.
-Left alone to say goodbye, Elliott tells E.T. that he loves him, so E.T.'s heart begins to glow and he is revived and restored to health.
+Left alone to say goodbye, Elliott tells E.T. that he loves him.
+E.T.'s heart begins to glow, and he is revived and restored to health.
 E.T. tells Elliott that his people are returning for him.
-Elliott and Michael flee with E.T. on their bikes, flanked by Michael's friends who help them evade the pursuing authorities.
+Elliott and Michael flee with E.T. in a government vehicle.
+They abandon the vehicle in a playground where they meet up with Michael’s friends who await on bikes with two extra bikes for Elliott and Michael.
+Together they all bike towards the forest, evading pursuing authorities who are rapidly closing in on them.
 Heading towards a roadblock, E.T. levitates the boys to safety and lands them in the forest.
 E.T.'s ship arrives, and he says goodbye to Michael and Gertie, who gifts him the chrysanthemum he previously revived.
-Elliott tearfully asks E.T. to stay, but E.T. places his glowing finger on Elliott's head and tells him that he will always be there.
+E.T. places his glowing finger on Elliott's head and tells him that he will always be there.
 The children, Mary, and Keys observe as the ship blasts off into space, leaving a rainbow in the sky.

 Cast

-Henry Thomas (left), Dee Wallace, Peter Coyote, Robert MacNaughton and Drew Barrymore respectively play the roles of Elliott, Mary, Keys, Michael and Gertie.
+Henry Thomas (left), Dee Wallace, Peter Coyote, Robert MacNaughton, and Drew Barrymore respectively play the roles of Elliott, Mary, Keys, Michael, and Gertie.